 The loss of familiarity, which often happens to children in the case of sudden death, where sometimes everything is turned upside down, can lead to the child seeing the world as an unsafe, scary place that they want to avoid, and they may begin to withdraw into themselves.

-For additional information about funeral homes in Bellingham, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional information about funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.